orsonteodoro/gcf2/README.md

 ### Coverage

 * Clang LTO packages qualify
-* Above the @system set only, but may allow to include some parts of @system in the future.
+* Both @system and @world are CFIed but not entirely.
+The details covered in the next section.
 * Only binary executables and shared-libs are CFIed.
 * Packages that install static-libs will disable CFI for that package.
 This problem is due to -fvisibility requirements which can cause missing symbols